ASUcicilab/GeoGraphViz/readme.md

 The `exp.html` contains javascript code for loading the datasets for visualization.

-The live GeoGraphVis interface can also be found through this link: [http://cici.lab.asu.edu/kwg/](http://cici.lab.asu.edu/kwg/)
+The live GeoGraphViz interface can also be found through this link: [http://cici.lab.asu.edu/kwg/](http://cici.lab.asu.edu/kwg/)